jlleongarcia/jlleongarcia/content/blog/dji-osmoaction5pro.md

 draft: false
 tags: ["Tinkering"]
 summary: Learning how to edit videos with the OA5Pro
-description: Testing the OA5 Pro
+description: Testing the OA5 Pro and improving my Video Creation workflow
 url: 'dji-osmo-action-5-pro'
 ---